yehia67/documentation/getting-started/0.1/introduction/what-is-iota.md

 ## How do I get started?

-* Start your IOTA journey by [sending your first data transaction with the Trinity wallet](tutorials/send-your-first-data-transaction-with-the-trinity-wallet.md).
+* Start your IOTA journey by [sending data with the Trinity wallet](tutorials/send-data-with-the-trinity-wallet.md).

 * Take a look at some [applications that are already using IOTA](references/use-cases.md).

-* Learn to program with IOTA by [sending your first data transaction with Node.js](tutorials/send-your-first-data-transaction-using-nodejs.md)!
+* Learn to program with IOTA by [sending data with Node.js](tutorials/send-data-using-nodejs.md)!